massalabs/massa-standards/units.md

 ### Gas

 Gas is a virtual unit used to measure the computational complexity of executing transactions on the Massa blockchain.
 Each operation requires a certain amount of Gas, and the amount of Gas consumed is proportional to the computational complexity of the operation.
-The unit of gas is calibrated to be equivalent to 300 milliseconds of execution time on the target hardware of the sum of MAX_ASYNC_GAS and MAX_BLOCK_GAS.
 Gas is expressed as an unsigned 64-bit integer.

-1 gas unit (GAS) is equivalent to 1,000,000,000,000 picoGas, the smallest unit of gas.
+1 gas unit (GAS) is the smallest unit of gas.

 To simplify usage, the following standard units implemenation are recommended:

-- milliGas (mGAS): 1 milliGas represents 1,000,000,000 picoGas or 1/1000th of a gas unit.
-- microGas (µGAS): 1 microGas represents 1,000,000 picoGas or 1/1,000,000th of a gas unit.
+- kiloGas (kGAS): 1 kiloGas represents 1,000 gas units.
-- nanoGas (nGAS): 1 nanoGas represents 1,000 picoGas or 1/1,000,000,000th of a gas unit.
+- megaGas (MGAS): 1 megaGas represents 1,000 kGAS or 1,000,000 gas units.
-- picoGas (pGAS): 1 picoGas represents the smallest unit of gas or 1/1,000,000,000,000th of a gas unit.
+- gigaGas (GGAS): 1 gigaGas represents 1,000 MGAS or 1,000,000 kGAS or 1,000,000,000 gas units.

 ### Roll